frederickcxa/conditional-builder/README.md

 # ConditionalBuilder

 Synchronous conditional widget renderer.

-Lets you declaratively render a widget based on a condition.
-Using this you can get rid of implicit conditional statements in your code to display/hide a widget.
+Lets you declaratively render a widget based on a condition, using this you can get rid of implicit conditional statements in your code to display/hide a widget.

 ## Usage